dyne/zenbridge-diagrams/README.md

 2. Create your feature branch `git checkout -b feature/branch`
 3. Commit your changes `git commit -am 'Add some fooBar'`
 4. Push to the branch `git push origin feature/branch`
-5. Create a new Pull Request
+5. Create a new Pull Request `gh pr create -f`
 6.  🙏 Thank you